-Bermuda leads in ILS innovation
+Bermuda leads the ILS pack

 Bermuda continues to lead the way in the insurance-linked securities (ILS) market, according to attendees at September’s Monte Carlo Rendez-Vous.